Valparaíso in 3 Days

 Castillo Wulff

-The Castillo is closed, so we have to make do with the city’s other main attraction; a floral clock.
+It is not currently possible to visit the castle, so we have to make do with the city’s other main attraction; a floral clock.
+It’s surrounded by people dressed as Disney characters, superheroes and a rather scary tree man.

-We catch a train back to Valparaiso, buy some empanadas and a bottle of Viñamar wine to commemorate our trip and climb the 285 steps back up to our hotel.
-Most of me has loved our time in Valparaiso.
+We catch a train back to Valparaíso, buy some empanadas and a bottle of Viñamar wine to commemorate our trip.
+Then we climb the 285 steps back up to our hotel.
+Most of me has loved our time in Valparaíso.
 My calves not included.

 Vinamar on the Balcony